Ravindi373/CodeAlpha_Project_Gallery1/README.md

 ## Live Demo

-You can view the live demo at: https://[your-github-username].github.io/gallery/
+You can view the live demo at: [Gallery Demo](https://ravindi373.github.io/CodeAlpha_Project_Gallery1/)

 ## Setup